-- 4.3.4 An Commercial Development Needs Assessment (CDNA) for Reading84 was carried out in 2024, which identified the level of need for additional office, industrial, warehouse or research and development space between 2023 and 2041.
-The results of the EDNA are summarised in the box below, but in summary it is considered that the figures that Reading needs to plan for between 2023 and 2041 are: - 85,803 of office floorspace; and - 167,113 sq m of industrial, warehouse and research and development floorspace85.
+- 4.3.4 An Commercial Development Needs Assessment (CDNA) for Reading was carried out in 2024, which identified the level of need for additional office, industrial, warehouse or research and development space between 2023 and 2041.
+The results of the CDNA are that the figures that Reading needs to plan for between 2023 and 2041 are: - 85,803 of office floorspace; and - 167,113 sq m of industrial, warehouse and research and development floorspace.